return42/sphkerneldoc/linux_src_doc/include/linux/spi/spi_h.rst

 cs_gpio
-    gpio number of the chipselect line (optional, -ENOENT when when not using a GPIO line)
+    gpio number of the chipselect line (optional, -ENOENT when not using a GPIO line)

 statistics
     statistics for the spi_device